marckassay/marckassay.github.io/_posts/2022-03-07-angular-tailwind-nx-storybook.markdown

 And finally, make appropriate changes in `app.module.ts` file; remove 'NxWelcomeComponent'.

-With these changes, it makes app1's story more practical, although modest.
+These changes, make app1's story more practical, although modest.
 The changes should now be able to yield what is seen in the image above by executing:

 ```
 npx nx storybook app1